How to create a website using WordPress/How to use plugins/No-code construction blog

 The code below is like a magic spell, so please use it as is.

-If this code is not there, add it to the top of your page.
+If you don't have this code, add it to the top of your page:

 Here's the actual screenshot!